 Please see the graphs to the left showing the results from the data logging of our stock R56, with only the Helix Stepped Intercooler installed.
 The graphs compare intake manifold temperatures between the stock intercooler and the Helix SCI as datalogged on the street in similar conditions

-If your feeling get hurt by someone's post on the internet get off the computer and grow up you big baby.
+If your feelings get hurt by someone's post on the internet get off the computer and grow up you big baby.